wp-plugins/pdf24-post-to-pdf/readme.txt

 1. Screenshot1

 == Changelog ==

+= 2.3.7 =
+* Some changes to work better with new wordpress 3.0 version

 = 2.3.5 =
 * Plugin order changed so that pdf24 plugin is called at last.
 This change fixes some problems working together with some other plugins.